ysimonson/node-bus/README.md

 Running the Test Server
 =======================

-Open a console window, and move to the ./tests directory.
+Open a console window, and move to the ./examples directory.
 Then type

-node testServer.js
+sudo node server.js

-Then, to run the "maintest", navigate a browser to http://localhost:8080/tests/clientTests/maintest/  (this final slash is important, because of a fault with node-router, the node framework that the test server uses)
+Then, navigate a browser to http://localhost:8080/examples/  (this final slash is important, because of a fault with node-router, the node framework that the test server uses)

 Versions (tags)
 ===============